-For the years ended December 31, 2020 and 2019 the Authority's total payroll for all employees was \$942,781 and \$1,017,718, which approximates the covered PERS payroll.
+For the years ended December 31, 2021 and 2020 the Authority's total payroll for all employees was \$1,092,560 and \$1,070,883, respectively, and the Authority's covered PERS payroll was \$897,748 and \$942,781, respectively.

 Specific Contribution Requirements and benefit provisions - The contribution policy is set by N.J.S.A 43:15 and requires contributions by active members and contributing employers.
 Members contribute at a uniform rate.
-The member contribution rate was 7.50% in State fiscal year 2019 and State fiscal year 2020.
+The member contribution rate was 7.50% in State fiscal year 2020 and State fiscal year 2021.
 Employers' contribution amounts are based on an actuarially determined rate, which includes the normal cost and unfunded accrued liability.